CodeRTX/Ankan-dev-Pfolio/README.md

 ## 📄 License

-This project is open source and available under the [MIT License 2.0](LICENSE).
+This project is open source and available under the [Apache License 2.0](LICENSE).

 ## 🤝 Contributing